-It is an undisputed fact: the cost of living is constantly rising due to inflation.
-The wages of workers, however, have hardly risen at all, especially in the low-wage sector.
+This is because workers' wages have barely increased.
 The modest wage increases in recent years hardly compensate for the rising cost of living.

 «If you want to retain skilled workers or need to bring them on board, you have to provide money.»

 There is currently a shift of power in the labour market towards workers.
 The shortage of skilled workers is an acute problem.
-The retirement of the baby boomers and the lack of young talent will further exacerbate the skills shortage in the coming years.
+The retirement of the baby boomers and the lack of young talent will further exacerbate the shortage of skilled workers in the coming years.

-«Companies invest in their own future when they offer attractive remuneration,» says Stefan Studer, CEO of Employees Switzerland. «If you want to keep skilled workers or need to bring them on board, you have to provide money.» Because never before have so many people been willing to change jobs.
+«Companies invest in their own future when they offer attractive remuneration,», says Stefan Studer, CEO of Angestellte Schweiz. «If you want to keep skilled workers or need to bring them on board, you have to provide money.», Because never before have so many people been willing to change jobs.
 And never has the time been so favourable for them as now.

 What are the consequences if there are no wage adjustments?